zpoettker/Coding-Journal/IDEAS.md

 - CYOA Game:
 I am currently creating a CYOA game on freecodecamp and want to create my own with what I learn, but add visuals with what is happening, aswell as more options and paths todo

+I think I'll be able to make it a really cool and fun game, may stick to the mideval theme, may not.